directus/directus/.changeset/five-pigs-sin.md

 ---

-Fixed and issue where environment variables for pm2 were the wrong data type
+Fixed an issue where environment variables for PM2 were the wrong data type